 Fairfield University is not required to approve withdrawal requests.
 If Fairfield University authorizes a withdrawal, a meeting will be required of the student upon their return to the States to discuss whether or not any course work is recoverable and how to proceed.
 Fairfield University cannot guarantee the completion of all courses interrupted by an early return.
 All requests will be handled on a case by case basis.
 Approval of withdrawal does not imply or guarantee that any courses, grades, or transcripts will be awarded or that any program fees will be refunded.

 Planning ahead is essential to ensure a successful experience.
 Fairfield has programs for students at all academic levels.
-For Freshmen: it's not too early to consider destinations and start planning.
+For First Year Students: it's not too early to consider destinations and start planning.
 Talk with your academic advisor about study abroad so you can take appropriate courses both here at Fairfield University and your destination.
 Be sure to attend the Study Abroad Fair in September, attend information sessions, and meet with a Study Abroad Advisor to get information about the application process and the steps required before your departure.
 Learn about your options and discuss them with your academic advisor, faculty, and family.
 For fall/spring/summer programs check the study abroad website for application deadlines and requirements.
 For Juniors: you may study abroad during the fall of your Senior year at Fairfield programs for which grades as well as credits are recorded.
 To learn more about all our semester, summer, spring break and intersession programs, consult with a study abroad advisor or visit the study abroad website for the current offerings.

+Study Abroad through Fairfield University: We create pathways that reflect well on your major course of study.
 We encourage you to consider the many choices Fairfield offers to spend a semester, a year, a month, or just ten days abroad earning academic credit and gaining the kind of knowledge only an international experience can provide.